 Severus's breath rambled with anger and he leant forward to glare at the boy.

-Potter looked taken back.
-"Not even youwould dare to-"
+Potter blinked hard.
+"Not even you would dare to-"

 "Yes, Potter, I would.
 Even me."

-"I found a hole and I," he shrugged, "buried them all in there."
+"I don't get why you care so much," said Potter, shrugging.
+"But I found a hole and I buried them all in there."